Welcome to the Leonard Gelfand Center for Service Learning and Outreach!

 The Gelfand Center services include, but are not limited to:

-- Coordinates the Gelfand Outreach program through which university faculty and students plan and conduct STEM-focused workshops for K-12 students; formats include week-long summer workshops and Saturday programs during the academic year.
+- Coordinating the Gelfand Outreach program through which university faculty and students plan and conduct STEM-focused workshops for K-12 students; formats include week-long Summer Program workshops and Saturday Series programs during the academic year.

-- Conducts professional development activities for STEM teachers; these may include focus-group sessions that enable educators to help CMU faculty to understand connections between their research and school curricula.
-Faculty use this to develop more effective broader impacts strategies for proposals.
+- Conducting professional development activities that provide accurate and up-to-date information about STEM research and careers to teachers; these events may be focus-group sessions during which the educators also help Carnegie Mellon faculty to understand connections between their research and school curricula.
+Faculty use information acquired at these events to develop more effective broader impacts strategies for proposals.

-- Provides annual faculty and student awards to recognize significant contributions made to the community.
+- Providing annual faculty and student awards to recognize significant educational outreach activities that positively impact the community.

 Please explore our site to learn about the work of the Gelfand Center and contact us if you have any questions!